 - Peek at the local news or newspapers.
 Anything out of the ordinary?

-- Walk through local stores and shops.
+- Browse through local stores and shops.
 Do you see anything that you have never seen before?

 - Street names and people’s names.
 Any of them good enough to make it into your writing?